ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/05-selection-sort.md

 ### Selection sort analysis

 Any algorithm can be written in slightly different ways.
-For example, we could have written Selection sort to find the smallest record, the next smallest, and so on.
-We wrote this version of Selection sort to mimic the behavior of our Bubble sort implementation as closely as possible.
+For example, we could have written Selection sort to find the largest record and put it at the end of the array, then the next smallest, and so on.
-This shows that Selection sort is essentially a Bubble sort except that rather than repeatedly swapping adjacent values to get the next-largest record into place, we instead remember the position of the record to be selected and do one swap at the end.
+That version of Selection sort would behave very similar to our Bubble sort implementation, except that rather than repeatedly swapping adjacent values to get the next-largest record into place, it instead remembers the position of the record to be selected and does one swap at the end.

 This visualization analyzes the number of comparisons and swaps required by Selection sort.

 <inlineav id="SelectionSortAnalysisCON" src="Sorting/SelectionSortAnalysisCON.js" name="Selection Sort Analysis Slideshow" links="Sorting/SelectionSortAnalysisCON.css"/>